 If you're looking to ship a car to Norway from the USA, it's a fairly straightforward process as long as you make sure that you have all the documentation, give yourself enough time and ensure that your car is eligible for shipping.

-Regarding the actual process, you will have a few options when it comes to transporting your vehicle.
+Regarding the actual process, you will have a few options when it comes to shipping your vehicle internationally.
 Each of the methods vary in terms of the overall costs, availability and estimated shipping timeframes.

 The two main service options include: